 All these Harvey hoaxes are another reminder of how hard it is to fight fake news

 You may have heard that there was a shark swimming around in a flooded highway in Houston.
 Well, that’s wrong, but it went viral anyway thanks to a hoax tweet.
-Similarly, Houston airport is not under water, despite false pictures showing planes under water.
+Similarly, an airport in Houston is not underwater, despite false pictures showing planes under water.
 And Obama is not on the ground in Houston feeding meals to evacuees, despite false reports.

 Currently, in the face of the havoc wreaked from Hurricane Harvey, hoaxes are circulating like wildfire.
 The Washington Post counts at least 10 viral posts disseminating misinformation.
 Alas, this is something that happens quite often during these times of heightened fear.
 The Verge writes that natural disasters are a time when hoaxes are rampant because people are more inclined to believe the unbelievable and want to share information to feel like they’re part of the event.
 It’s a perfect storm, really.